-Statement from Commissioner Pieciak: DFR staff have been directed to work remotely from home, and will continue to do so until further notice.
-The department is still conducting business, however the remote nature of our work may cause some temporary disruptions or delays in DFR services.
-Read the full letter for more information about contacting DFR.
+Statement from Commissioner Pieciak: DFR staff continue to work remotely and will do so until further notice.
+The department is still conducting business, however there may be some temporary delays in DFR services.

 The Vermont Securities Division strives to protect individual investors by raising consumer awareness and investigating complaints and abusive sales practices.
 Use the Securities Complaint Form below to submit your complaint online or by mail.